Acute Lymphocytic Leukemia (ALL): Chemotherapy

 Chemotherapy for ALL is often given in phases.
 This gives the medicines a better chance of working well.
 The treatment phases of ALL include:

-Remission induction.
+Remission induction or induction therapy.
 The goal of this phase is to quickly kill as many leukemia cells in the blood and bone marrow as possible.
 This usually puts the leukemia into remission.
 Remission means you don't have signs or symptoms of the cancer.

 Consolidation (intensification) therapy.
 The goal of this phase is to kill any remaining leukemia cells and keep you in remission.